moksh08/E-commerce/README.md

 2. **Function 2** - [Provide an example output or expected result]

-[Add more main function outputs if applicable]

 ### User-Defined Function Outputs
 1. **User Function 1** - [Provide an example output or expected result]

 2. **User Function 2** - [Provide an example output or expected result]

-[Add more user-defined function outputs if applicable]

----

-Please note that this documentation provides an overview of the project and its components.
-For detailed implementation and code structure, refer to the project's source code and inline comments.